Road surface: Development

 Wheeled transport created the need for better roads.
 Generally, natural materials cannot be both soft enough to form well-graded surfaces and strong enough to bear wheeled vehicles, especially when wet, and stay intact.
-In urban areas it began to be worthwhile to build stone-paved streets and, in fact, the first paved streets appear to have been built in Ur in 4000 BC.
-Corduroy roads were built in Glastonbury, England in 3300 BC, and brick-paved roads were built in the Indus Valley Civilisation on the Indian subcontinent from around the same time.
+In urban areas it was worthwhile to build stone-paved streets and, in fact, the first paved streets appear to have been built in Ur in 4000 BC.
+Corduroy roads were built in Glastonbury, England, in 3300 BC, and brick-paved roads were built in the Indus Valley Civilisation on the Indian subcontinent from around the same time.
 Improvements in metallurgy meant that by 2000 BC stone-cutting tools were generally available in the Middle East and Greece allowing local streets to be paved.
 Notably, in about 2000 BC, the Minoans built a 50 km paved road from Knossos in northern Crete through the mountains to Gortyn and Lebena, a port on the south coast of the island, which had side drains, a 200 mm thick pavement of sandstone blocks bound with clay-gypsum mortar, covered by a layer of basaltic flagstones and had separate shoulders.
 This road could be considered superior to any Roman road.
 Roman roads varied from simple corduroy roads to paved roads using deep roadbeds of tamped rubble as an underlying layer to ensure that they kept dry, as the water would flow out from between the stones and fragments of rubble, instead of becoming mud in clay soils.

 Although there were attempts to rediscover Roman methods, there was little useful innovation in road building before the 18th century.
 The first professional road builder to emerge during the Industrial Revolution was John Metcalf, who constructed about 180 mi of turnpike road, mainly in the north of England, from 1765, when Parliament passed an act authorising the creation of turnpike trusts to build toll funded roads in the Knaresborough area.